By Paul Bottomley, Endpoint Threat Detection and Response Lead, and

 This is the second part of our ‘Signal the ATT&CK’ article, where we explore security orchestration and automation (collectively referred to as orchestration) and its use in enhancing our Endpoint Detection and Response (EDR) capability.
 In part 1, we discussed the use of the MITRE ATT&CK matrix and MITRE’s CALDERA in our Tanium Signal development and testing process.
 Since part 1 was published, we have added 150 Signals to our rule base, which takes the total number of Signals in our detection set to well over 500.
 Our current ATT&CK coverage can be seen in the diagram below, which is taken from the ATT&CK Navigator.
 Techniques we have developed Signals for are highlighted in green.
 Those highlighted in grey we deem out of scope from an endpoint threat detection perspective, and better suited to other technologies such as Network Intrusion Detection Systems (NIDS).

 Our journey into orchestration began when redesigning our back-end EDR platform.
-The high level concept was to take Tanium Signal alerts and pass them through a scalable data processing pipeline where they would be committed to an Elasticsearch cluster for a team of analysts to triage.
+The high level concept was to take Tanium Signal alerts and pass them through a scalable data processing pipeline where they would be committed to an analysis platform for a team of analysts to triage.
 The approach we took made use of human-centered design, “...a human-centered approach fuels the creation of products that resonate more deeply with an audience — ultimately driving engagement and growth”.
 This concept is important because many products fail - not because they fail to build what they set out to, but because the wrong product has been built that doesn’t take into account what the problem is and why the problem matters.

 The human perspective of the design process began with creating personas.
 We defined multiple ‘threat detection analyst’ personas that very quickly surfaced a number of interesting behaviours and pain-points, two of which we will focus on in this article that relate to orchestration: